satishrsdg/python_opa/instructions.md

 * From working directory, change directory to opa

 ```
-cd opa #From the directory where git clone was executed.
+cd python_opa #From the directory where git clone was executed.
 code .
 ```